published earlier on OurSalon

 - October 01

-- Male, Jewish, in my fifties, married with kids (well, at this point I guess that should be "kid").
+- Male, Jewish, in my extremely early sixties, married with kids (well, at this point I guess that should be "kid").
 Thanks to Lezlie for avatar artwork - sort of a translation of my screen name.
 "Salaam" is peace in Arabic, hence the peace sign.
 (No, my name doesn't mean "hunk of meat" and yes, the pun is intentional.)

 MY RECENT POSTS

 November 24, 2014 06:33PM

 - Murders in a Jerusalem